IbrahimSobh/llms/README.md

 - The probability of a sentence or sequence of words (according to the Language Model): $P(w_1, w_2, w_3, ..., w_n)$

+> Language Modeling is a subcomponent of many NLP tasks, especially those involving generating text or estimating the probability of text.

 The Chain Rule: $P(x_1, x_2, x_3, …, x_n) = P(x_1)P(x_2|x_1)P(x_3|x_1,x_2)…P(x_n|x_1,…,x_{n-1})$

 > $P(The, water, is, so, clear) = P(The) × P(water|The) × P(is|The, water) × P(so|The, water, is) × P(clear | The, water, is, so)$